Friday, 15 November 2013 00:00

 To date, USTA Serves has awarded more than $16 million in grants and scholarships to people and programs throughout the country in order to provide at-risk and underserved youth with greater opportunities.
 That total includes more than $12 million to fund 247 programs in 47 states, including $900,000 to adaptive programs for people with special needs, and more than $4.5 million in college educational scholarships and player incentive awards to more than 900 middle school students and high school seniors.

-For more information on USTA Serves, visit ustaserves.com.
+For more information on USTA Serves, please visit ustaserves.com.